davidgrier/hydro/README.md

    Reference: C. Pozrikidis, *Boundary Integral and Singularity Methods for Linearized Viscous Flow*
    (Cambridge University Press, New York, 1992).
-* `Gstokesdoublet`
+* `Gstokesletdipole`
-   Object class for a stokes doublet
+   Object class for a stokeslet dipole
 * `Gsourcedoublet`
    Object class for a source doublet